 Glendale is perhaps most known for its Brand Boulevard, a famous stretch full of a variety of retailers.
 Here, there’s The Americana at Brand, a large outdoor shopping complex brought to the city by the same developer as L.A.’s famous The Grove.
 Like its Central L.A. cousin, it has a dancing fountain, a complimentary trolley, and loads of dining and drinking options, including Bacari GDL, a stylish wine bar and restaurant where the cicchetti—Italian-style tapas—is among the standouts.
-Afterwards, catch a movie at the 18-screen Pacific Theatres.
 Oh, and you can also shop at about 80 retailers.

 Outside of The Americana, Brand Boulevard is a bustling mini-mecca of cafés, shops, and culture, including the Museum of Neon Art.
 New Yorkers get MoMA and Glendale residents get MONA, a visually stimulating collection of some of the most famous L.A.-based neon signs—including that of an Old Hollywood staple, the Brown Derby Restaurant.
 Down the street, there’s a branch of one of greater Los Angeles’ favorite bakeries, Porto’s Bakery & Cafe—which offers delicious Cuban sandwiches and endless mouthwatering pastries (must-try menu items include the cheese rolls and potato balls).

 Considering that Glendale is home to one of the country’s largest Armenian-American populations, there is no shortage of amazing Middle Eastern food here, from fine dining to pop-in bakeries.
 Right across from Porto’s is Carousel Restaurant, one of the top spots for authentic Armenian-Lebanese fare; there’s also belly dancing on Friday and Saturday nights.
-And a couple of blocks over is another area favorite for Persian-Armenian kebabs, Raffi’s Place.
+A couple of blocks over is another area favorite for Persian-Armenian kebabs, Raffi’s Place.
 For food with more of a stateside vibe, drop by Damon’s Steakhouse, which has been pairing steaks and tropical drinks since 1937; Fish King, a mainstay for seafood prepared with signature house-made marinades since 1948; and Rockbird, where the fried chicken sandwiches and sides are made with a nod to the founders’ Lebanese roots.